How Long Does Information Stay on My Equifax Credit Report?

 Lastly, hard inquiries result when a potential lender, creditor or service provider requests a copy of your Equifax credit report in response to a request for credit or certain services.
 These can remain on your Equifax credit report for up to two years.

-When it comes to healthy behaviors involving your credit, regularly checking your credit report to ensure the accuracy of the information to confirm that negative information falls off after the appropriate amount of time is a good first step.
-You can order one free credit report from each of the three national consumer credit reporting agencies (CRAs) once a year by going to annualcreditreport.com.
+Regularly checking your Equifax credit report is an important step to ensure your information is accurate and complete, and confirm that any negative information falls off after the appropriate time period.
+You can order one free credit report every 12 months from each of the three major credit bureaus by visiting www.annualcreditreport.com.